-With most of us having cashed our last paycheck before Christmas already, every penny counts.
-Here are our top tips to make it merry without breaking the bank:
+With most of us having cashed our last paycheck well before Christmas, every penny counts.

 Do you really need to get your partners aunties husband a little something?
 Be harsh with your nice list and avoid getting pointless presents that will go unappreciated.
 For all those people that fall into the ‘little something’ category consider making a big batch of something tasty and packaging up smaller bundles for people.
 Chances are they will appreciate the gesture of something hand made more, just check for any allergies.

 Here is a great recipe for chocolate truffles, it will cost about £2.50 to make 50 and takes about 35 mins.
 What’s not to love.

 If you didn’t manage to get all your shopping done on Black Friday don’t worry.
 There are lots of tools that can help you find a discount code on whatever site you are shopping on automatically.
 Our favourite at the moment is Pouch who you might recognise from Dragons Den.
 Just download the handy plug in to your browsers and whatever site you are on it will pop up with the discount codes.
 Get it here.